PrivacySafe/.github/profile/README.md

 ---

 ## ⚖️ License
-© 2019—present Ivy Cyber LLC.
+© 2019—present <a href="https://ivycyber.com" target="_blank">Ivy Cyber LLC</a>.
 This project is dedicated to ethical <a href="https://fsf.org" target="_blank" rel="noreferrer noopener">Free and Open Source Software</a> and <a href="https://oshwa.org" target="_blank" rel="noreferrer noopener">Open Source Hardware</a>.
 PrivacySafe® is a registered trademark.
 Please see individual project repositories for licensing information.